Trump administration pushes to sell Alaska oil leases pre-Biden inauguration

 Bloomberg reported the news earlier on Friday.

 The White House finalized a plan to allow drilling earlier this year.
-The 19 million acre (7.7 million hectares) refuge is home to wildlife populations including Porcupine caribou and polar bears.
+The 19 million acre (7.7 million hectares) refuge is home to Native tribes and wildlife populations including caribou and polar bears.
 In recent months, several big U.S. banks have said they would not finance oil and gas projects in the Arctic region.

-The sloping terrain and lack of water makes ANWR less advantageous for drilling than the National Petroleum Reserve, or NPR-A, which occupies the westernmost part of the North Slope, scientists have said.
+“This administration has consistently ignored our voices and dismissed our concerns.
+Our food security, our land and our way of life is on the verge of being destroyed,” said Bernadette Demientieff, executive director of the Gwich’in Steering Committee.
+The Gwich’in tribe lives in scattered villages in the reserve and across the national border in Canada.

 Our Standards: The Thomson Reuters Trust Principles.